zOrOjUrO/pySX127x-mMPLR/README.md

 # This fork
 This fork is an adaptation of the original mayeranalytic configured to work with Ai-Thinker Ra-02 Modules This module uses SX1278 IC and works on a 433MHz frequency.
+The examples in this library LORA_SERVER.py and LORA_CLIENT.py can be used to communicate with the Arduino through the RADIOHEAD library, for more information see these examples -> [rpsreal/LoRa_Ra-02_Arduino](https://github.com/rpsreal/LoRa_Ra-02_Arduino).

 Easy setup:
 ```bash